Huiping27/RESTful_API/README.md

 ## Description

-My first simple RESTful API built with Node.js and Express.
+Simple RESTful API built with Node.js and Express.
 This API demonstrates how to manage a list of items with basic CRUD (Create, Read, Update, Delete) operations.

 ## Installation